-PRESENTERS NEED TO REGISTER BY THE END OF AUGUST TO CONFIRM ATTENDANCE
+PRESENTERS WILL NEED TO REGISTER BY THE END OF AUGUST TO CONFIRM ATTENDANCE

-Peace and sustainability have become two of the most often used keywords in virtually all fields of study.
-This is to witness the intrinsic influence that the two concepts exert on each other.
-The Kyoto Peace Conference 2021, inaugural edition of a series of conventions organised by the International Peace and Sustainability Organization IPSO, wants to be a collective of actors of peace and sustainability working in all fields of development, and in different regions of the world.
+The Kyoto Peace Conference wants to be a collective of actors of peace and sustainability working in all fields of development, and in different regions of the world.
 The aim is to bridge the gap between rigorous academic and scientific research outputs, and implementation of policies on the ground.
 Envisioned as a unique venue to leverage the best achievements in higher education, policy making, and the social sector, the initiative is based on a simple observation: the lack of sustainable solutions to glocal problems inevitably results in conflict.
 It seems we are too often deceived by the increasingly accepted misconception that peace is either the suspension of war, or the cessation of a conflictual situation.
 We should all re-gauge this understanding and instead focus on the concept that peace is made up of all those sustainable solutions that help curb tensions before they arise.

 Peace and security